lemonsqueeze/mingw-caffe/README.md

       patch -d/ -p0 < boost_header_fix_mingw64.patch

 - When linking statically, caffe fails with 'Unknown layer type: Input'
-  Currently you need to use something like this for static link to work:
+  Currently you need this for static link to work:

       -Wl,--whole-archive -l:libcaffe.a -Wl,--no-whole-archive

+  or modify caffe to only pull in the layers you need (see 'mini' branch for example).

+- Can't link statically, libglog.a and libprotobuf.a are missing.
+  Need [glog / protobuf packages](https://github.com/lemonsqueeze/mingw_pkgs/releases) with static libraries.

 ------------------------------------------------------------------------------------------------